Comparing the Compressible Solvers

 The rt setup initializes a single-mode Rayleigh-Taylor instability.

-To start, let’s just run with problem with the compressible solver and look at the default parameters with one change–we’ll disable I/O
+To start, let’s just run with problem with the compressible solver and look at the default parameters.

 [2]: